 Lollypop Farm

 You can help pets in need as a volunteer at Lollypop Farm!
-As a volunteer, you become part of a team committed to providing loving, quality care to pets in need while also making the community a better place for our pets and their people.
+As a volunteer, you become part of a team committed to providing loving, quality care to pets in need while making the community a better place for our pets and their people.
 Together, we can make a big difference for the animals.
-From pet enrichment to administrative support, there are so many ways to volunteer at Lollypop Farm.
+From pet enrichment to administrative support, there are many ways to volunteer at Lollypop Farm.

 Meals on Wheels